cynthiandrea7/simulation-project/notes.md

 - analyze the returns of each company
 - analyze the risk of each stock (SD)
 - optimization based on the returns and risks for each profile
-- run some sensitivity analysis / monte carlo
+- run some sensitivity analysis to each of the portfolio, what happens if we change how much risk i'm willing to take on

 ---

+use the historical variance / sd to measure the risk

+(to take this to the next level: use time-series and simulate)